microsoftgraph/android-java-connect-sample/README.md

 5. Select **Mobile application**.
 6. Copy the **Application Id**, you'll need it in the next section.
 7. Click **Save**.

+> Note: The App Registration Portal automatically sets a Redirect URI for your mobile application.
+However, this sample uses the default value of `https://login.microsoftonline.com/common/oauth2/nativeclient` that all apps can use regardless of what is displayed in the app registration page.

 ## Open the sample using Android Studio